omerlin/yncrea-virtualization/docs/quizz.md

     If you know python it's quite easy.
     You can try to launch the application locally with Python for instance.

-* That you will publish this container to your own account on hub.docker.com
+* Then you will publish this container to your own account on http://hub.docker.com
-* Then you will deploy this container as a pod on your K3S cluster.
+* Then you create the manifest Yaml file to deploy this container as a pod on your K3S cluster.
 * Having done this you will need to access the service port to launch a Quizz.

 Something like: